LucaCanali/sparkMeasure/docs/Instrument_Scala_code.md

 ### Collect and save Stage Metrics
 An example of how to collect task metrics aggregated at the stage execution level.
-Some relevant snippet of code are:
+Some relevant snippets of code are:
  ```scala
      val spark = SparkSession.
        builder().